 How to Care for ZZ Plant

 Before you buy a ZZ plant, make sure to read about the recommended care instructions to keep this plant healthy and thriving.

 What is the best soil for ZZ Plants?

 ZZ plants need a very well draining soil, and prefer to have dry conditions.
 Regular potting mix with sand mixed in works well for plants potted in containers, otherwise a cactus potting mix would work.
 The cactus potting mix already has sand and other ingredients to encourage drainage.
 If desired, ZZ plants could be planted in mostly sand with very little peat moss added.
-As you repot your ZZ plant or plant it outdoors, you may come across some Rhizomes, which are large pieces of roots below the soil.
+As you repot your plant or plant it outdoors, you may come across some Rhizomes, which are large pieces of roots below the soil.
 These are normal to see when transplanting, the rhizomes store water and help the plant through times of drought.

 What is the best light for ZZ Plants?

 ZZ Plants are versatile in the sense that they can thrive in settings that experience a lot of natural light, as well as fluorescent light.
 In their native habitat, ZZ plants live outside in full sun and desert conditions.
 However, if you live in a home that does not receive natural light, it can handle the lowest of light conditions and even fluorescent light.
 They are happy with any level of light in that range.